MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 > [!TIP]
 > To learn more about configuring your cloud-delivered protection, see [Specify the cloud-delivered protection level](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/specify-cloud-protection-level-microsoft-defender-antivirus)

-We recommend using Microsoft Endpoint Manager to edit your cloud-delivered protection settings.
+We recommend using Microsoft Endpoint Manager to edit or set your cloud-delivered protection settings.

-#### Use Microsoft Endpoint Manager to review and edit cloud-delivered protection settings
+#### Use Microsoft Endpoint Manager to review and edit cloud-delivered protection settings (for existing policies)

 1. Go to the Microsoft Endpoint Manager admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)) and sign in.
 2. Choose **Endpoint security** > **Antivirus** and then select an existing policy.
 (If you don’t have an existing policy, or you want to create a new policy, skip to [the next procedure](#use-microsoft-endpoint-manager-to-set-cloud-delivered-protection-settings-for-a-new-antivirus-policy)).